skysqlinc/skysql-docs/docs/SkyCopilot Guide/README.md

 **Reduces data processing overhead:** The fewer columns included in queries, the less data the system needs to process, leading to faster execution times and reduced computational load.

-Optimizes LLM token usage: Large language models (LLMs) have token limits.
+**Optimizes LLM token usage:** Large language models (LLMs) have token limits.
 Including unnecessary columns increases token consumption, which can degrade performance and inflate costs.

-Focuses the agent on essential attributes: Keeping only the necessary columns ensures the agent provides accurate results while avoiding irrelevant data that could introduce noise or inaccuracies in query generation.
+**Focuses the agent on essential attributes:** Keeping only the necessary columns ensures the agent provides accurate results while avoiding irrelevant data that could introduce noise or inaccuracies in query generation.

-How to Prune Unnecessary Columns:
+**How to Prune Unnecessary Columns**

 Identify Core Columns – Determine which columns contain critical information for answering relevant queries.
 These may include primary keys, foreign keys, and commonly queried attributes (e.g., movie_title, release_year, rating).